Application & Admission

 - the clarity of any specific summer research plans (if it is appropriate for a summer research project to have been identified at the time of the application); and

-- the student’s participation in the College Within The College program or other similar formal research programs at Jefferson or elsewhere.
+- the student’s participation in the College Within The College program or other similar Jefferson or non-Jefferson formal research programs.

 Selection decisions will be made after consideration of the fields of interest and potential advisors specified by all applicants (for example, the program typically does not select more than two students to work with the same advisor), as well as the funding sources available for the various research programs.